 J.K.
 Rowling Twitter top pic found here.

-Emily Asher-Perrin has a lot of headcanon built around Albus Potter that she knows she’s going to have to tamp down when she sees The Cursed Child.
+Emmet Asher-Perrin has a lot of headcanon built around Albus Potter that she knows she’s going to have to tamp down when she sees The Cursed Child.
 You can bug her on Twitter and Tumblr, and read more of her work here and elsewhere.